 Ok, so now, back onto my mutilated pinky.

 Well, actually, let’s just say I survived.
-I might technically be ‘fine’ after PTSD counselling.
+And that’s all that matters.

-Last week I had a near-death experience when I stubbed my beautiful little finger on a basketball during a friendly game, which caused it to buckle and dislocate.
+As you can probably tell, I had a near-death experience [last week] when I stubbed my precious little finger on a basketball during a friendly game, which caused it to buckle and dislocate.
 The experience profoundly made me realise how fragile

 I hate to be a cliché cheeseball, but I’ve discovered a new found respect for life.